Poisons In Common Foods - EAT LOCAL & ORGANIC

 used with other artificial sweeteners to mask a bitter aftertaste.

-More than 5,000 food
+FOUND IN: More than 5,000 food

 products worldwide, including diet soft drinks and no-sugar-added ice cream.